Podcast: Play in new window | Download

 If the market brings you a bear for your retirement party, cry.
 Bear markets that strike early in retirement can be disastrous.
 We’ve known this for a really long time, but most of the investment world is pretty silent on the subject as it doesn’t have a really good answer for avoiding the consequences.

 Here’s an example that help illustrate the point.
 Let’s use a hypothetical $1 million portfolio used to generate retirement income at $50,000 per year in income.
 This uses the 5% withdrawal rate that has been industry standard for decades.

 Our first 3 years are really great market years.
 We see then see a few bears along the way, and towards the end we see some strong bears, but that doesn’t bother us much.
-We still wrap up the 20 years period with a million dollars still intact due to market appreciation.
-This is the sort of dream scenario found plastered on every sales brochure for every mutual fund company in existence.
+We still wrap up the 20 years period with a million dollars intact due to market appreciation.
+This is the sort of dream scenario plastered on every sales brochure for every mutual fund company.

 Now the bears come early.

-I’ve done nothing but reverse the order of the returns, that’s it.
-The average return is still the same, of course, but this time we ran out of money…a year early.
+I’ve done nothing but reverse the order of the returns.
+That’s it.
+Of course, the average return is still the same, but this time we ran out of money…a year early.